Price marking of goods for retail sale

 Items displayed for sale in a shop window should display pricing information as per the above requirements.
 Exceptions to this are jewellery, precious metal or watches where the individual selling price is more than £3,000.
-These products need not bear pricing information in close proximity to the item.
+These goods need not bear pricing information in close proximity to the item.
 However, the pricing information must still be given elsewhere - for example, by means of a price list in-store.

-Window displays that do not contain products that are removed and sold to consumers may be regarded as being purely promotional.
+Window displays that do not contain goods that are removed and sold to consumers may be regarded as being purely promotional.
 They will fall within the definition of 'advertisement' and be exempt.
 Traders are advised to contact their local trading standards service for guidance on this matter.

 Can price indications be in a foreign currency?